-C++ was stagnated for many years, and many developers was confident that the language will have the same destiny as Cobol, Fortran and VB6.
-No new projects will be developed with it and C++ developers will do just the maintenance of the existing projects.
-But against all odds C++ reborn from its ashes and the new standards changes a lot how the language is used.
+C++ have stagnated for many years, and many developers were confident that the language will have the same destiny as Cobol, Fortran and VB6.
+No new projects will be developed with it and C++ developers will just do the maintenance of the existing projects.
+But against all odds, C++ reborn from its ashes and the new standards changes a lot how the language is used.
 Continue reading “Why the C++ modules feature is very important for the C++ future?”

-16 years after its first checkin, SQLite is the most widely deployed database engine in the world. such open source project is a good candidate to learn how to make your code easy to understand and to maintain.
+16 years after its first checkin, SQLite is the most widely deployed database engine in the world.
+An open source project such as this is a good candidate for learning how to make your code easy to understand and to maintain.

-Let’s discover some facts about the SQLite code base, for that let’s begin with the following code snippet: Continue reading “Elevate your C programming skills by exploring the SQLite codebase.”
+Let’s discover some facts about the SQLite code base, beginning with the following code snippet: Continue reading “Elevate your C programming skills by exploring the SQLite codebase.”

 Currently many mature libraries and frameworks exist for each programming language and many advanced features were added to the languages.
 But what about the old projects where the language features were not advanced as now and no many mature libraries existed yet?